Zum Inhalt springen

 In addition, the participant list serves the purpose of hospitality expense accounting in accordance with § 4 (5) No. 2 EStG (German Income Tax Act).

-Your data may be transferred to potential co-organizers, who will also use it for event organization.
-Your personal data will not be passed on to third parties for any other purpose, in particular for commercial purposes.
+This data will only be processed by authorized persons in compliance with appropriate data security measures.
+The data may also be processed by any co-organizers, who will also use it for the purpose of organizing the event.
+Your personal data will not be processed by or passed on to third parties for any other purpose, in particular for commercial purposes.

 The processing of personal data is based on a legitimate interest pursuant to Art.
 6 (1) (f) GDPR.
 The data is necessary for the organization of the event and, in particular, for the implementation of ticket control.
 Both participation and the use of lanyards are voluntary.
 We therefore assume that the processing of data is in your interest.